 What to Expect After Filing a Claim

-In Massachusetts, insurance companies must settle your claim in a reasonable amount of time.
+Insurance companies must settle your claim in a reasonable amount of time.
 The reasonable amount of time differs based on the type of claim.
 There is no specific time limit for insurers to follow when handling your claim.

-You may need to file an SR-22 form in Massachusetts if you have a serious driving offense, such as a DUI.
+You may need to file an SR-22 form if you have a serious driving offense, such as a DUI.
 SR-22 forms ensure that you have the minimum required coverage on your policy.
 A court will usually be the one to order you to file an SR-22.
 Your insurer can file the form for you.
-Be aware that you’ll need to pay a minimal filing fee to your insurance carrier.
+Be aware that you’ll need to pay a minimal filing fee to your carrier.

 Massachusetts affords you the right to cancel your auto insurance policy at any time.
 But your company may financially penalize you for dropping the policy before it expires.
 At the same time, your insurer may also cancel your policy early for good reasons, such as fraud, license suspension, or not paying your premium.
 In this case, they’ll need to give you at least 20 days’ notice.

-When you lose your policy for not paying for premium, your insurance provider will give you the chance to reinstate it.
+When you lose your policy for not paying for premium, your provider will give you the chance to reinstate it.
 Most insurers have a grace period for you to pay your bill.
 After that, your coverage will lapse, making it extremely difficult to reinstate your policy.
 The best way to save your policy, is to pay your premium as soon as you can.

 Safe Driver Insurance Plan (SDIP)

 Insurers in Massachusetts use the SDIP to reward safe drivers with lower rates and penalize unsafe drivers with higher rates.
-The SDIP only applies to the following insurance coverages:
+The SDIP only applies to the following coverages:

 - Bodily injury liability